 1, 3, 2, 4.

+As long as you're winning, you progress through this sequence.
 If you win all four bets, you go back to the start.
 If you lose any bet, you also go back to the start.
-So long as you're winning, you progress through this sequence.

-NB the bets relate to a number of units, so our recommendation is to bet in £5 units to maximise your winnings, but keep you within the table limits.
+The bets relate to a number of units, NB the bets relate to a number of units, so our recommendation is to bet in £5 units to maximise your winnings, but keep you within the table limit of £20.

 To beat Zero Edge Roulette, your bet sequence is